-The adequacy of the milk supply to meet Class I needs is a critical factor under the AMAA, and was by far the most important factor to USDA in 1998 when USDA rejected a proposed floor price that would have had the effect of raising Class I prices by \$1.05 per cwt, principally because there was no evidence of a shortage of milk for Class I needs.
+There is no need to make these changes to ensure orderly marketing or a sufficient quantity of pure and wholesome milk to meet current (or projected) needs.
+I would have assumed that everyone, including the proponents, would have recognized that the touchstone of the inquiry here is the adequacy of the milk supply to meet Class I needs.
+This is of course a critical factor under the AMAA, and was by far the most important factor to USDA when it last held a hearing to consider raising Class I and II prices, in 1998.
+As I will discuss in more detail below, USDA at that time rejected a proposed floor price that would have had the effect of raising Class I prices by \$1.05 per cwt, principally because there was no evidence of a shortage of milk for Class I needs.

 More recently, in a January 23, 2003 letter to Congressman Blunt, and a January 21, 2003 letter to Congressman Sherwood, explaining why USDA would not call a hearing to consider a "drought adjustment surcharge" on Class I and Class II prices, Under Secretary Hawks listed the first objective of the FMMO program as "to assure an adequate supply of milk for the fluid market..."
-Hearing Exhibits 46 and 47.
+I would ask that these letters be introduced as Exhibits and .

-The proponents never once attempted at the hearing even to address this factor, claiming it irrelevant.
-That attitude is baffling in light of the AMAA standard and past USDA practice.
+Remarkably, the proponents do not even attempt to address this factor, claiming it irrelevant.
+I find that attitude baffling in light of the AMAA standard and past USDA practice.

 The facts are clear, and telling.
-The U.S. milk supply has been, and will continue to be, adequate to meet all market needs for milk, and is certainly much more than adequate to meet all needs of the fluid market -- the touchstone under the AMAA.
+The U.S. milk supply has been, and will continue to be, adequate to meet all market needs for milk, and is certainly much more than adequate to meet all needs of the fluid market-the touchstone under the AMAA.
 Total U.S. milk production has grown dramatically in the past 30 years.
 In 1975, total U.S. milk production was 115.4 billion pounds.
 This has grown to 177.0 billion pounds in 2005, and is forecast by USDA to increase another 4.9 billion pounds in 2006 to 181.9 billion pounds (see figure 1).
 This increase of 57.6 percent over the past 31 years has only been due to increases in consumer demand for farm milk for the processing and manufacture of milk and dairy products.
-Hearing Exhibit 45, pages 5-6.

 However, little of this increased farm milk production has been needed to serve the need for fluid milk products.
 While U.S. milk production grew by 61.6 billion pounds between 1975 and 2005, total U.S. fluid product sales only grew by 800 million pounds (0.8 billion pounds).
 U.S. total fluid product sales were 53.2 billion pounds in 1975, and reached a record high of 55.1 billion pounds in 1991.
 Since then, total fluid product sales have been on a slight downward trend, and were only 54.0 billion pounds in 2005.
-Hearing Exhibit 45, pages 6-7.